-Failure to submit an Initial Post-Installation M&V Report will result in a Final Nominated EE Value equal to zero MWs.
+Failure to submit an Initial Post-Installation M&V Report will result in a Final Nominated EE Value and Final Capacity Performance value equal to zero MWs.

-The Final Nominated EE Value will be reflected in the eRPM system and used in determining the final unforced capacity value of the EE Resource for the Delivery Year.
-If the final unforced capacity value of the EE Resource is greater than its RPM Resource Commitments, the available capacity from the EE Resource may be used as replacement capacity for another EE Resource in the EE Resource Provider's account.
+The Final Nominated EE Value or Final Capacity Performance value for the Delivery Year will be reflected in the Capacity Exchange system and used in determining the ICAP Owned and final unforced capacity value of the EE Resource for the Delivery Year.
+The ICAP Owned for June through October and May of the Delivery Year is based on the Final Nominated EE Value.
+The ICAP Owned for November through April of the Delivery Year is based on the Final Capacity Performance value.
+If the final unforced capacity value of the EE Resource is greater than its RPM Resource Commitments, the available capacity from the EE Resource may be used as replacement capacity for another EE Resource in accordance with Section 8.8 of PJM Manual for PJM Capacity Market (M-18).